sirnicolaz/stackmob-ruby/README.md

 ## Configuring Your Application

 The gem requires a few configuration details that need to be added to the file `config/stackmob.yml`.
 You will need the name of the application you created, as well as your public and private keys for both development (sandbox) and production from the StackMob add-on dashboard.
+When specifying your Heroku hostname, if your application is available under the herokuapp.com domain as well as heroku.com, use the herokuapp.com domain otherwise, use heroku.com.

     # example config/stackmob.yml
 	sm_app_name: StackMob App Name
 	sm_client_name: Your StackMob Client Name
-    heroku_app_name: Heroku App Name
+    heroku_hostname: Full Hostname of Your Heroku Application (e.g. my-app.herokuapp.com)

     development:
       key: Your StackMob Sandbox Public Key